latonis/content-server/posts/100-days-of-yara-2024-day-04/post.md

 These pieces of metadata can be used to comb through numerous binaries and only find specific ones, filter out older (or newer) compiled binaries, and a lot more.
 I think there's some potential here for clustering too with combining it with other information that we can glean from development environments of TAs.

+For context on the purpose of this data in Mach-O files, it allows the developer to set what versions of the OS the application *should* run on.
+It could be based on calling system APIs only available or up to a certain version OR it could be arbitrary and just selected during the development cycle.
+Regardless, it is still an interesting piece of metadata we should have access to when writing YARA rules.

 ## Structure
 The load commands all follow the same structure, the only difference is the actual initial `load_command` value that lets us know which device the data is for: macOS, iPhoneOS, WatchOS, or TVOS.
 We'll open up that [`loader.h`](https://opensource.apple.com/source/xnu/xnu-2050.18.24/EXTERNAL_HEADERS/mach-o/loader.h) file for the Mach-O header for reference.